 It is common knowledge that the cheetah is the fastest land animal on Earth.
 Achieving top speeds of approximately 70 mph or 112 kmph, these magnificent creatures can outrun Usain Bolt any day.
 In 2009 Usain Bolt set a new record, thus making the highest measured speed of a human an astonishing 27.8 mph or 44.72 kmph.
 While those numbers may sound big, they are pretty whimsical when compared to that of cheetahs.

 How do cheetahs run so fast?

-It is said that if humans were in a race with 50 of the fastest animals on the planet, we would secure the 28th position.
+It is said that if humans were in a race with 50 of the fastest land animals on the planet, we would secure the 28th position.
 Obviously, the cheetah would take the first prize.
-In fact, the cheetah holds the record for the fastest animal since the last ten million years.
+In fact, the cheetah holds the record for the fastest land animal since the last ten million years.
 There are certain factors which enable it to run so fast.
 A cheetah’s body is light and therefore the legs don’t waste much energy on carrying weight.
 This saved energy can be used for acceleration instead.
 Cheetahs also have a flattened rib cage, and their head is small.
 This helps to reduce the air resistance.

 During each stride, the paws of the cheetah spend more time in air than on the ground itself.
 Cheetahs are the only members of the cat family whose claws are not completely retractable, thus giving them a better grip.
 Their tail acts as a rudder to stabilize the animal while running.

 They also have a very flexible spine, and the shoulder blades are not attached to the collar bone.
 This enables them to extend their legs and stretch their body more, thus covering more distance per stride.
 While running, a cheetah’s feet touch the ground one at a time, instead of all together or in pairs.